A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Abstract

 \section{Abstract}

 Random telegraph signal (RTS) analysis is increasingly important for characterizing meaningful temporal fluctuations in physical, chemical, and biological systems.
 The simplest RTS arises from discrete stochastic switching events between two binary states, quantified by their transition amplitude and dwell times in each state.
 Quantitative analysis of RTSs provides valuable insights into microscopic processes such as charge trapping in semiconductors.
 However, analyzing RTS becomes considerably complex when signals exhibit multi-level structures or are corrupted by background white or pink noise.
-To address these challenges and support high-throughput RTS analysis, we introduce a modular and scalable signal processing pipeline combining dual-tree complex wavelet transform (DTCWT) denoising with a Bayesian digitization strategy.
-The adaptive DTCWT-based denoiser incorporates autonomous parameter selection rules for its decomposition level and thresholds, optimizing white noise suppression without manual tuning.
-Complementing this denoiser, our probabilistic digitizer effectively resolves binary trap states even under residual notorious background pink noise.
-The overall approach enables robust performance across varying noise levels and multi-trap scenarios, improving mean dwell time estimation and RTS reconstruction over classical and neural baselines.
-The method is up to 83× faster, training-free, and suitable for real-time or large-scale analysis.
-Evaluations confirm its generalizability, speed, and reliability, providing a strong foundation for future fully adaptive and automated RTS pipelines.
+To address these challenges and support high-throughput RTS characterization, we propose a modular, training-free signal processing pipeline that integrates adaptive dual-tree complex wavelet transform (DTCWT) denoising with a lightweight Bayesian digitization strategy.
+The adaptive DTCWT denoiser incorporates autonomous parameter selection rules for its decomposition level and thresholds, optimizing white noise suppression without manual tuning.
+Complementing this stage, our Bayesian digitizer formulates RTS level assignment as a probabilistic latent-state inference problem incorporating temporal regularization without iterative optimization, effectively resolving binary trap states even under residual notorious background pink noise.
+Quantitative benchmarking on large synthetic datasets with known ground truth demonstrates improved RTS reconstruction accuracy, trap-state resolution, and dwell-time estimation across diverse noise regimes and multi-trap scenarios, while achieving up to 83$\times$ speedups over classical and neural baselines.
+Qualitative validation on experimental RTS data when no ground truth is available illustrates practical usability and flexibility for real-time or large-scale analysis in real measurement settings.
+Together, the proposed framework establishes a scalable and reproducible foundation for autonomous RTS analysis and systematic benchmarking, with potential to support future extensions toward more complex and device-specific RTS studies.